-UPE defines Reputational Risk as the possibility of a potential decrease in UPE's value or worsening of its risk profile, due to a reputational deterioration or to a negative perception of UPE's image among its stakeholders.
+UHIL defines Reputational Risk as the possibility of a potential decrease in UHIL's value or worsening of its risk profile, due to a reputational deterioration or to a negative perception of UHIL's or its insurance company subsidiaries image among its stakeholders.
 In particular, Reputational Risk is managed mainly as a second level risk originated from a first level risk (as for example an operational or a financial risk).